SiTronXD/StortSpelBTH/README.md

 * Realtime communication between the engine and Autodesk Maya, used for faster asset creation
 * Finite state machines using events to activate transitions
 * Behavior trees controlling detailed logic inside FSMs
+* Playable on both Windows and Linux

+# Engine
+Presumed Dead is using a custom engine we developed ourselves and can be [found in a separate repository.](https://github.com/SiTronXD/StortSpelBTH_Engine)

 # Contributors
 * Adam Åkesson